-When I look around my house at all the random stuff, I’m always surprised at how much of it was free or gifted.
-Or really cheap from an estate sale or flea market back before kids made shopping so miserable.
+When I look around my house at all the random stuff, I’m always surprised at how much of it was free, gifted, or cheap from an estate sale or flea market from back before kids made shopping so miserable.

-So much we don’t use, don’t plan to use, but still keep.
-Some things are waiting for the next neighborhood yard sale like the stacks of baby clothes.
-But most are just sitting around without a plan.
+There’s so much stuff we don’t use and don’t plan to use, but still keep.
+Some things are waiting for the next neighborhood yard sale like the endless stack of outgrown kids’ clothes.
+But most things are just sitting around without a plan.

 Porno for Parents

-The day we unloaded the doorway onto our neighbor, Mrs. RBD and I celebrated with a romantic dinner.
-Finally, the damn thing was out of the family room and we could vacuum.
+The day we unloaded to our neighbor, Mrs. RBD and I celebrated with a romantic dinner.
+Finally, the damn thing was out of the house, and we could vacuum again.

 A neighbor once dumped a bulky plastic race car track on our front porch.
 I’m sure she skipped home gleefully.

 Receiving that race track was short-term high for my son.
-Loved it for a day.
-He plays with it very little now.
-It’s a fixture in our playroom taking up space.
+He loved it for a day or two.
+Then it sat in our basement play area for a few years.

-Hurts like hell when you step on it.
-It’s too big to discard without anyone noticing.
+It hurt like hell when you stepped on it, but it was too big to discard without anyone noticing.

-- Choose a toy in your house.
-An ignored toy.
+- Choose a toy or decorative item in your house.
+An ignored item.